 On 1 August 2016, Lance Corporal Arnett reported to Marine Light Attack Helicopter Squadron 369, aboard Marine Corps Air Station, Camp Pendleton.
 While at HMLA-369 he received OJT on Aircraft Composite Repairs, Structural repairs, metal working, as well as maintenance and troubleshooting for Hydraulics and Flight controls.
 Lance Corporal Arnett currently works in the Airframes Shop at HMLA-369 as a mechanic and has the billet as AA&E Program Manager (Explosive Ordnance Handlers Program).
 His personal Awards include two Letters of Appreciation, and a Certificate of Appreciation.

 Sergeant Shinice M. Davenport

 United States Marine Corps

-Sergeant Davenport was born on 26 April 1993 in Little Rock, Arkansas.
+Sergeant Davenport was born in Little Rock, Arkansas.
 She enlisted in the Marine Corps on 11 December 2011, and attended recruit training at Marine Corps Recruiting Depot, Parris Island, South Carolina.
 Upon completion, she completed Marine Combat Training (MCT) at Camp Geiger, North Carolina.
 Following MCT, she reported to Meridian, Mississippi, where she obtained the MOS of 7041 becoming an Aviation Operational Specialist.

 In August 2012, Private First Class Davenport reported to Marine Wing Headquarters Squadron 2, aboard Marine Corps Air Station (MCAS) Cherry Point, North Carolina as a Current Operations clerk.
 In September 2012, Private First Class Davenport was assigned to Marine Aviation Weapons and Tactics Squadron 1 as a sentry for Weapons and Tactical Instructor Course 1-13 in MCAS Yuma, Arizona.